How to access the stream gateway

 Similarly to AMS, the Stream Gateway (see About application streaming for more information) exposes its API over an HTTP interface.
-Clients can be anything from the provided Dev UI to any custom client you develop.
+Clients can be anything from the provided web dashboard to any custom client you develop.

 All calls to the Stream Gateway must be authenticated.
 Authentication takes the form of a single token per client you must embed in your requests.